martinploom/Self_driving_car_nd_project_2/writeup_report.md

 The code for making predictions on my final model is located under the "Output Top 5 Softmax Probabilities For Each Image Found on the Web" section of the Ipython notebook.

-For the first image, the model is relatively sure that this is a 30 kmh speed limit (probability of 0.997), but the image does contains a
+For the first image, the model is relatively sure that this is a 30 kmh speed limit (probability of 0.997), but the image contains a
 20 kmh speed limit sign.
-This images was selected on purpose as from the training set it can be seen that the 20 kmh sign has very few examples and I didn't augment data to even out these to see how the model behaves like this.
+This image was selected on purpose as from the training set it can be seen that the 20 kmh sign has very few examples and I didn't augment data to even out these to see how the model behaves like this.

 The top five soft max probabilities were